 Wow, how is it February already?
 I can’t believe January is already over, it feels like the new year has just started!
-January flew by so quickly – which means that it’s time for my January wrap-up and my February TBR.
-Please read along if you’d like to know what books I’ve read last month, and what books I’m planning to read in February.
+January flew by so quickly – which means that it’s time for my January wrap-up and my upcoming TBR.
+I decided to make this my February and March to be read, because I don’t really have a lot of time to read during these months.
+Please read along if you’d like to know what books I’ve read last month, and what books I’m planning to read in February and March.

 Since January was a super busy month for me (because I had some very important exams coming up), I was planning to read just two books: Before I Let Go by Marieke Nijkamp and You’re Welcome, Universe by Whitney Gardner.
 I managed to finish both and I really enjoyed reading them!
 I gave them both 4 stars.